toropippi/DigitalImageStability/README.md

 ## License
 This project code is licensed under the MIT License.
 Feel free to use, modify, and distribute the code as needed.

-Emote_refined.png is used with permission of the author.
+The image of Miko Sakura is used with permission of the author.

 ---